AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 >
 > At this point you need the second credential token, the client ID.

-In your Spring Boot application, add the following HTML snippet where you want to render the PDF report:
+In your [!DNL Spring Boot] application, add the following HTML snippet where you want to render the PDF report:

 ```
 <div id="pdf-viewer"></div>